Goldman Sachs puts premium on sustainable investing with new global markets council

-NEW YORK, April 29 (Reuters) - Goldman Sachs Group Inc on Wednesday said it had created a council of traders, sales staff and others to share expertise on sustainable finance and investing, as clients search for ways to achieve climate change investment commitments despite the twin shocks of coronavirus and the sliding price of oil.
+NEW YORK (Reuters) - Goldman Sachs Group Inc (GS.N) on Wednesday said it had created a council of traders, sales staff and others to share expertise on sustainable finance and investing, as clients search for ways to achieve climate-change investment commitments despite the twin shocks of the coronavirus and the sliding price of oil.

-The Global Markets Division Sustainable Solutions Council’s roughly 20 members will meet every few weeks to share information about strategies and what is working for trading teams based across the Americas, Europe and Asia, said Stacy Selig, co-head of Goldman’s global markets structuring and solutions business.
+The Global Markets Division Sustainable Solutions Council’s roughly 20 members will meet every few weeks to share strategies and build data sets and analytics tools, said Stacy Selig, co-head of Goldman’s global markets structuring and solutions business.

 Sustainable investing skeptics have questioned for sometime how well portfolios focused on environmental, social and governance (ESG) issues would perform in a down market.